Selected honors and posts

 - Kim Vanderheiden, sequence of paintings with letter press elements in response to a poem from the sequence, The Book of the Red King

-- Graham Ward, poems-for-paintings project for Graham's upcoming show
+- Graham Ward, poems-for-paintings project for a solo show in the U.K.

 When I think of Marly Youmans’ work, the word that comes to mind is “magic.”
 By this, I mean not only her language, but her evocation of mystery.
 Youmans’ poems always seem utterly new and startlingly familiar.
 Moreover, she has admirable range in terms of subject matter and tone.
 While I tend to favor her poems about the mythological, Youmans shows astonishing skill, whatever the subject.
 She is a poet working at the height of her powers.